 Lasers in Cancer Treatment

-The word LASER actually stands for Light Amplification by Stimulated Emission of Radiation.
+The word LASER stands for Light Amplification by Stimulated Emission of Radiation.

 Types of lasers

-Lasers are named for the liquid, gas, solid, or electronic substance that is used to create the light.
+Lasers are named for the liquid, gas, solid, or electronic substance that’s used to create the light.
 Many types of lasers are used to treat medical problems, and new ones are being tested all the time.
-Today, 3 kinds of lasers are commonly used in cancer treatment. carbon dioxide (CO2), argon, and the neodymium: yttrium aluminum garnet (Nd:YAG).
+The main types of lasers currently being used in cancer treatment include:

-The argon laser only goes a short distance into tissue.
-It’s useful in treating skin problems and in eye surgery.
-It is sometimes used during colonoscopies (tests to look for colon cancer) to remove growths called polyps before they become cancer.
-It can be used with light-sensitive drugs to kill cancer cells in a treatment known as photodynamic therapy (PDT).
-(You can learn more about this in our document titled Photodynamic Therapy.
-Call us at 1-800-227-2345 for a copy, or read it on our Web site.)
+The argon laser, like the CO2 laser, only goes a short distance into tissue.
+It’s useful in treating skin problems and in treating some types of eye tumors.
+It’s sometimes used during colonoscopies (tests to look for colon cancer) to remove polyps before they become cancer.
+It also can be used with light-sensitive drugs to kill cancer cells in a treatment known as photodynamic therapy (PDT).

 Light from this laser can go deeper into tissue than light from other types of lasers, and it can make blood clot quickly.
-Nd:YAG lasers can be used through thin flexible tubes called endoscopes to get to hard-to-reach parts inside the body, such as the swallowing tube (esophagus) or large intestine (colon).
-This light can also travel through optical fibers, which can be bent and placed into a tumor to heat it up and destroy it.
+Nd:YAG lasers can be used through thin flexible tubes called endoscopes to get to hard-to-reach parts inside the body, such as the esophagus (swallowing tube) or the large intestine (colon).
+This light can also travel through optical fibers (thin, clear tubes), which can be bent, put into a tumor and then heated to destroy the cancer.

 Treating cancer with lasers